 - the Natural System, which includes lands within the Natural Areas System; - lands subject to Natural Hazards; and - Parks and Open Spaces.
-These lands include Public and Private Open Space, the Parkway Belt West, open space associated with educational facilities (e.g., school yards) and utilities.
+These include lands designated Public and Private Open Space, Greenbelt, Parkway Belt West and open space associated with educational facilities (e.g., school yards) and utilities as shown on Schedule 4.

-The Green System provides many important functions and services and provides the fundamental necessities of life - clean air, land and water.
+The Green System provides many important functions and services and provides fundamental necessities of life - clean air, land and water.
 It provides habitat for trees, flora, fauna and aquatic life; recharges ground water; cleans the air and water and limits the damage that may result from flooding and erosion.
 The Green System provides opportunities for passive and active recreation, entertainment and social interaction, as well as for respite and appreciation of nature.
 It plays a role in preserving and enhancing the city's cultural, archaeological and natural heritage for residents, employees and tourists.
-The waterfront, the Credit River and the Iroquois Shoreline are among the many natural features associated with the city's past and contribute to its unique identity.
-The Green System is essential in creating a beautiful and comfortable city that supports the physical and social well-being of its inhabitants.
+The waterfront, the Credit River and the former Lake Iroquois